The Abington Township 2021 Budget

 and voila ..... approved without any need to bring the project

-further before the public.
+before the public first as should have been done.
 This manner of getting projects

 approved is easy as pie.
 No annoying input from the pesky